 Beyond Counting Sheep: Managing Acute Insomnia

 When most people think of insomnia, they think of chronic insomnia.
+People who physically can’t sleep, maybe their mind is fixated on things they shouldn’t be late at night, such as playing here on these games.
 We have all read stories about chronic insomniacs who are forced to survive on precious little sleep, potentially for years at a time; the condition is fairly well-known and frequently discussed.

 However, there is another form of insomnia that receives far less attention: acute insomnia.